Wide-column Database

 What is a Wide-column Database?

 A wide-column database is a type of NoSQL database in which the names and format of the columns can vary across rows, even within the same table.
 Wide-column databases are also known as column family databases.
-Because data is stored in columns, queries for a particular value in a column are very fast, as the entire column can be loaded and searched quickly.
-Related columns can be modeled as part of the same column family.

-What Are Advantages of a Wide-column Database?
+What Are the Advantages of a Wide-column Database?

 Benefits of a wide-column NoSQL database include speed of querying, scalability, and a flexible data model.